Kent and East Sussex Railway launches fund to save historic buildings

 The Tenterden station building is still used by passengers, who collect their tickets through the booking office window.
 Its wooden canopy provides shelter on the platform, and the waiting room has been repurposed as a gift shop.

-The former Chilham signal box was an integral part of the South Eastern Railway’s system.
+The former Chilham signal box was an integral part of the South Eastern Railway’s signalling system.
 It was moved and restored in 1973, and still uses much of its original equipment in the vital role it plays in the K&ESR’s operations.
 A viewing area allows passengers to watch the workings of the signal box from the platform.

 K&ESR Chair Simon Marsh (left in the photo), K&ESR General Manager Dr Robin Coombes (centre) and newly appointed Mayor of Tenterden Cllr Sue Ferguson (right).